JAVAB3ANS/javab3ans/README.md

 ## 👋 I'm Jason Vu, WED DEV @ SCU 2024!
 Welcome to my Github portfolio!

-⚡ I'm a Web Design & Engineering double minoring in Computer Engineering and Sociology, with interests in full-stack development, information technology, and human-computer interface design.
+⚡ I'm a Web Design and Engineering major with interests in full-stack development, information technology, and human-computer interface design.

 💻 Obsessed with technology and the intuitive user-computer design process, I’m a resourceful individual who’s passionate about the computing industry in the Silicon Valley.